d-paulus/Indicators-MetaData/README.md

-# Indicators-MetaData
+# MetaData Sheets

-This repo has the Indicator Meta Data which is used in Access All Data in the Data Futures Platform (https://data.undp.org/explore-all-data/).
+This repo has the Indicator Meta Data which is used in Access All Data in the Data Futures Platform.
 Each indicator is defined as a single object in the array.
 The data structure is:

-## Data Structure of an object
+## Data Structure of an object in Indicator Metadata Sheet

 Key | DataType | Description
 --- | --- | ---
-IndicatorLabelTable | `string` | Describtion of the indicator which is shown in the dropdown and as headings in the graphs IndicatorDescription | `string` | Long description of the indicator DataKey | `string` | Name or Key by which the indicator data is stored in the data sheet json DataSourceName | `string` | Name of the source from which this indicator data is fetched DataSourceLink | `string` | Weblink to the source LabelSuffix | `string` | Suffix to the data for the indicator when shown on mouseover.
+IndicatorLabel | `string` | Description of the indicator which is shown in the dropdown and as headings in the graphs IndicatorDescription | `string` | Long description of the indicator DataKey | `string` | Name or Key by which the indicator data is stored in the data sheet json DataSourceName | `string` | Name of the source from which this indicator data is fetched DataSourceLink | `string` | Web link to the source LabelSuffix | `string` | Suffix to the data for the indicator when shown on mouseover.
 For ex if the `LabelSuffix` is `%` and the data for the indicator is `80` then on mouse over the data would be shown as `80 %`
 LabelPrefix | `string` | Prefix to the data for the indicator when shown on mouseover.
 For ex if the `LabelPrefix` is `US$` and the data for the indicator is `80` then on mouse over the data would be shown as `US$ 80`
 LabelFormat | `string` | Currently not in used, but needed.
 Therefor the valuer currently is always _""_